jeffzwang/recipes/seitan.md

 ## Cooking methods

-* Some cooking methods are simmering, steaming, and banking.
-So far, I have only tried simmmering.
 * Stir frying the seitan by itself in some neutral oil is really nice.
 Deep frying is also quite good.
 Would not recommend eating the seitan without doing these things because the Maillard reaction definitely improves the flavor noticably.
 * Put in stir fry, curry, or anything else that you desire.
 * No matter what, you should probably wait for the seitan to cool before trying